 He added a short legal defense of the products offered, as well as lamenting the two companies that helped fight for DFS legalization before the repeal of PASPA.

-Levine’s comments read: “They can’t tell policymakers and others they don’t like competition, so FanDuel and DraftKings have constructed a disingenuous narrative that our fantasy sports contests are illegal.
-The arguments are ironic, ignoring the letter of the law for the same flimsy “feels like sports betting” line that critics have always lobbed at their paid fantasy sports contests.
-That’s why, despite more than a year of effort and tons of lobbying dollars, FanDuel and DraftKings are losing the fight with regulators.
+Levine said: “They can’t tell lawmakers and others that they dislike competition, so FanDuel and DraftKings have created a misleading story that our fantasy sports contests are illegal.
+Their arguments are ironic, as they overlook the actual law in favor of the weak ‘feels like sports betting’ claim that critics have always used against their paid fantasy sports contests.
+That’s why, after more than a year of hard work and plenty of lobbying money, FanDuel and DraftKings are struggling against regulators.”

 A clear, simple fantasy sports legal framework exists because of the laws they wrote and their claims directly contradict those laws.
 And it’s pretty simple – under those laws, a fantasy sports contest must have three core characteristics: